Gold Prices Turn Up as Dollar Turns Down

 Continue Reading Below

-Gold for February delivery was recently up 0.1% at $1,338.20 a troy ounce on the Comex division of the New York Mercantile Exchange.
+Gold for February delivery closed up 0.2% at $1,339.20 a troy ounce on the Comex division of the New York Mercantile Exchange.
 Prices hit $1,331 a troy ounce earlier in the session.

-The Wall Street Journal Dollar Index was down 0.1% at 84.33, reversing earlier gains.
+The Wall Street Journal Dollar Index was down 0.1% at 84.33.
 A falling dollar tends to boost gold, which is priced in the U.S. currency and becomes more affordable to foreign investors when the dollar declines.
+The dollar rallied later in the day, after regular trading in gold had concluded.

 A steep drop in the dollar has been one of the key factors behind gold's recent rally, which has seen prices for the metal rise around 8% from December lows.